- __init__() function

 3. Building on Inheritance

 When used with inheritance, polymorphism lets child classes override methods from parent classes to customize behavior.
 This keeps the parent logic clean and gives subclasses the flexibility to do what they need.
+That parent is often called a superclass.

 Examples of Polymorphism in Python